IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 ### Before you begin
 {: #custom-ios-testing-before}

- You must have an application that was created with the {{site.data.keyword.mobilefirstbp}} boilerplate and have a resource that is protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.
+ You must have an application that was created with the {{site.data.keyword.mobilefirstbp}} boilerplate, and have a resource that is protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.

 1. Send a request to protected endpoint of your mobile back-end application in your browser by opening `{applicationRoute}/protected`, for example `http://my-mobile-backend.mybluemix.net/protected`.
   The `/protected` endpoint of a mobile back-end application that is created with the {{site.data.keyword.mobilefirstbp}} boilerplate is protected with {{site.data.keyword.amashort}}.
 The endpoint can  be accessed by only mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, an `Unauthorized` message displays in your browser.